yeohjd/udacity-deep-reinforcement-learning-p2-continuous-control/README.md

 2. Unzip (or decompress) the downloaded file and place it in your working folder.
 3. Start by making sure that you have all the packages detailed in `environment.txt`
-4. Then, open the `* ` and run the cells sequentially to initiate the process of agent interacting with environment while learning before achieving an average score of >=30.0 (average over 100 episodes).
+4. Then, open the `Continuous_Control_Final.ipynb` and run the cells sequentially to initiate the process of agent interacting with environment while learning before achieving an average score of >=30.0 (average over 100 episodes).